Atlantic white-sided dolphin: Entanglement and by catch

 Atlantic white-sided dolphins have also been killed in incidental catch situations in the fishing industry.
 Such occurrences have been reported in Canada, United States, United Kingdom and Ireland.
-Between 1977 and 1988, 13 Atlantic white-sided dolphins were reported as being incidentally caught in the Northeastern United States by U.S fisheries observers, 11 of these in Mackerel fisheries.
+Between 1977 and 1988, 13 Atlantic white-sided dolphins were reported as being incidentally caught in the Northeastern United States by U.S. fisheries observers, 11 of these in Mackerel fisheries.
 They have also been reported to get caught in pelagic or near surface trawl or drift nets.

 Noise

 Anthropogenic underwater noise is a potential disturbance to Atlantic white-sided dolphins as they use sounds to communicate and catch prey.
-A survey done in the UK showed that the sighting rate of Atlantic white-sided dolphins declines when airguns were firing compared to when they were not.
+A survey done in the UK showed that the sighting rate of Atlantic white-sided dolphins declined when airguns were firing compared to when they were not.

 Pollution

 Persistent organic pollutants (POPs) such as PCBs and organochlorine pesticides (e.g. DDT, DDE) and polybrominated diphenyl ether (PBDE) flame retardants have been identified in body tissues of Atlantic white-sided dolphins throughout their range.
 Males had higher levels of PCBs suggesting that females pass some of the contamination to offspring during lactation[30].
 Similarly to other species, studies have identified heavy metals in Atlantic white-sided dolphins including cadmium levels higher than in other dolphin species in southern latitudes.
 The full effect of this contamination is currently unknown.